openflighthpc/concertim-metric-reporting-daemon/README.md

 ## Deployment

-See the [deployment docs](docs/DEPLOYMENT.md) for details on deploying Flight Hub.
+See the [deployment docs](docs/DEPLOYMENT.md) for details on building and deploying Concertim Metric Reporting Daemon.

 # Copyright and License